Sex Education is Rape Prevention

 So let's talk solutions...how do we empower young survivors to speak up and get help?

-WHAT WILL WORK to improve girls' sexual health?
+I believe one solution is to give girls a clear message about what sexually healthy behavior looks like.And we need to be strategic in doing so.
+We must focus on finding out WHAT WILL WORK to improve girls' sexual health?
 What will make unintended pregnancies go down?
 What will limit the spread of HIV?
 How we can empower young girls to speak up and get help when they are assaulted or abused?

 I think the answer to all these VITAL questions lies in one simple solution: We stop the shame.
-We accept that raging hormones are a natural part of being an adolescent young woman, and that biology is nothing to be ashamed of
+We accept that raging hormones are a natural part of being an adolescent young woman, and that biology is nothing to be ashamed of.

 How do we do this?
 By being brave.
 By speaking up if you think young women are worth more than their so-called "virginity."
 If we believe that a woman's sexual history DOES NOT impact her worth as a human being, we need to shout it from the rooftops.
 So I want to know: who in this room believes that young women are valuable human being regardless their sexual history?
 Please, make some noise...